InnovA2/winston-mongodb/README.md

 ```

 > Please note that changing the type it has no impact on database structure.
-> It's only useful when retrieving logs and directly the collection (`MongoTransport#getCollection`).
+> It's only useful when retrieving logs or directly the collection (`MongoTransport#getCollection`).
 > The document structure in the database depending on winston logs structure.

 Example of logging with Nest: